smitelli/scottsmitelli.com/templates/resume.md

 _Web Systems Architect, May 2015 to Present_

-As the first full-time employee, built out all of the infrastructure and web-facing software to launch the alpha (and later beta) version of an AI music generation platform which has created millions of minutes of music.
-Created APIs for both internal and external use, managed all aspects of DevOps on AWS, and designed the overall architecture of the company's applications and services.
-Responsible for the deployment and I/O performance of an instrument library of almost one terabyte.
+As the first full-time employee, built out all of the infrastructure and web-facing software to launch an AI music generation platform which has since created millions of minutes of music.
+Designed and implemented API servers for both internal and external use, managed all aspects of DevOps on AWS, and designed the overall architecture of the company's web applications and services.
+Responsible for the deployment, reliability and performance of over a dozen discrete services and a musical instrument library of almost one terabyte.

-* _Languages/Frameworks:_ Python, Flask, Salt, Bash
+* _Languages/Frameworks:_ Python, Flask, Salt, AWS CloudFormation, Bash
-* _Technologies:_ AWS (EC2, S3, CloudFront, RDS, ElastiCache, CloudFormation), Debian, nginx, uWSGI, MySQL, Redis, RabbitMQ, cloud-init, Packer, Vagrant, FFmpeg, Hugo, Jenkins, Git, Jira, G Suite
+* _Technologies:_ AWS (EC2, S3, CloudFront, RDS, ElastiCache), Debian, nginx, uWSGI, MySQL, Redis, RabbitMQ, cloud-init, Packer, Vagrant, FFmpeg, Hugo, Jenkins, Git, FFmpeg, JSON:API, Jira, Cloudflare, G Suite

 ### Maker Studios (formerly Blip Networks) -- New York, NY